Traffic congestion: Economic theories

-Classification
+Classification and modeling

-Qualitative classification of traffic is often done in the form of a six-letter A-F level of service (LOS) scale defined in the Highway Capacity Manual, a US document used (or used as a basis for national guidelines) worldwide.
-These levels are used by transportation engineers as a shorthand and to describe traffic levels to the lay public.
+Qualitative classification of traffic is often done in the form of a six-letter A–F level of service (LOS) scale defined in the Highway Capacity Manual, a US document used (or used as a basis for national guidelines) worldwide.
 While this system generally uses delay as the basis for its measurements, the particular measurements and statistical methods vary depending on the facility being described.
 For instance, while the percent time spent following a slower-moving vehicle figures into the LOS for a rural two-lane road, the LOS at an urban intersection incorporates such measurements as the number of drivers forced to wait through more than one signal cycle.

-Traffic congestion occurs in time and space, i.e., it is a spatiotemporal process.
-Therefore, another classification schema of traffic congestion is associated with some common spatiotemporal features of traffic congestion found in measured traffic data.
+Another classification schema of traffic congestion is associated with some common spatiotemporal features of traffic congestion found in measured traffic data.
 Common spatiotemporal empirical features of traffic congestion are those features, which are qualitatively the same for different highways in different countries measured during years of traffic observations.
-Common features of traffic congestion are independent on weather, road conditions and road infrastructure, vehicular technology, driver characteristics, day time, etc. Examples of common features of traffic congestion are the features [J] and [S] for, respectively, the wide moving jam and synchronized flow traffic phases found in Kerner's three-phase traffic theory.
+Common features of traffic congestion are independent on weather, road conditions and road infrastructure, vehicular technology, driver characteristics, day time, etc. Examples of common features of traffic congestion are the features [J] and [S] for, respectively, the wide moving jam and synchronized flow traffic phases found in Boris Kerner's three-phase traffic theory.
 The common features of traffic congestion can be reconstructed in space and time with the use of the ASDA and FOTO models.